12 Best Linux distros for programming

 Overall, OpenSUSE is a fantastic Linux distro.
 It adds tons of source code with its releases, adding new features.
 Also, it doesn't push the updates, as system admins are free to control the release's delivery plan.

-However, to run OpenSUSE won't run on older computers.
+However, OpenSUSE won't run on older computers.
 You need a decent machine offering at least 2 GB RAM, 2.4 Ghz or a dual-core processor, and 40 GB of free space.

 Other Notable Programming Distros

-• Rocky Linux distro: Rocky Linux is an enterprise Linux compatible with RHEL.
+• Rocky Linux distro: An enterprise Linux system, compatible with Red Hat Enterprise Linux

 • Cent OS: One of the best Linux distros for enterprise development

-• Gentoo Linux: It is fast and offers a customized Xfce desktop.
+• Gentoo Linux: Fast and offers a customized Xfce desktop

 Conclusion

 Linux is one of the best operating systems for programming.
-Unlike Windows or Mac, it gives you plenty of options in the form of distros.
+Unlike Windows or Mac, it gives you plenty of distro options.
 For example, if you like a simple beginner-friendly distro for programming, you can choose between Elementary OS, Linux Mint, or any Ubuntu-based Linux distribution.

-However, suppose you like experimentation and want access to new features.
-In that case, you must choose Arch Linux or an Arch-based Linux distro such as Manjaro, which is ideal for experienced users.
-Among the most Lightweight Linux Distros, you have Puppy Linux.
+If you like experimentation and want access to new features, you could choose Arch Linux or an Arch-based Linux distro such as Manjaro, which is ideal for experienced users.
+Among the most lightweight Linux distros, you have Puppy Linux.

 Nitish Singh